Circular polarization of gravitational waves from magnetorotational supernovae

 \section{Introduction}

-The gravitational wave (GW) emission from the next galactic core-collapse supernova (CCSN) is regarded as one of the most promising targets for multimessenger astronomy \citep{vicky21,Szczepaczyk22,Szczepaczyk24}.
-The direct detection of GW by the LIGO--Virgo--KAGRA (LVK) collaboration has already marked the beginning of a new era of astronomy, providing unique insights into the mergers of compact binaries such as black holes and neutron stars \citep{GWTC1,GWTC2,GWTC3}.
-While binary mergers remain the most firmly established GW sources, the detection of GW from CCSN would open a direct observational window into the dynamics of the explosion engine, which cannot be accessed by electromagnetic or neutrino observations alone~\citep[see e.g.,][]{Kotake12_ptep,Janka16review,Bmueller16review,Radice18review,Burrows21review,janka25,anders25}.
+The gravitational wave (GW) emission from the next Galactic core-collapse supernova (CCSN) is regarded as one of the most promising targets for multimessenger astronomy \citep{vicky21,Szczepaczyk22,Szczepaczyk24}.
+The direct detection of GWs by the LIGO--Virgo--KAGRA collaboration has already marked the beginning of a new era of astronomy, providing unique insights into the mergers of compact binaries such as black holes and neutron stars \citep{GWTC1,GWTC2,GWTC3}.
+While binary mergers remain the most firmly established GW sources, the detection of GWs from CCSNe would open a direct observational window into the dynamics of the explosion engine, which cannot be accessed by electromagnetic or neutrino observations alone~\citep[see e.g.,][]{Kotake12_ptep,Janka16review,Bmueller16review,Radice18review,Burrows21review,janka25,anders26}.

-For the majority of CCSN, whose canonical explosion energies are of order $10^{51}$\,erg, the neutrino-heating mechanism is widely considered as the dominant driver \citep[e.g., ][for collective references therein]{tony20,bernhard24,yama24,Nakamura25}.
-Numerous multidimensional simulations have predicted GW emission from neutrino-driven models, typically arising from convection, standing accretion shock instability (SASI), and proto-neutron star (PNS) oscillations \citep[see collective references in][]{haakon17,kotake_kuroda16,Abdikamalov22,michael23,Arimoto2023review,choi24,richard24}.
-The GW signals in this case are largely stochastic, reflecting turbulent flows, and thus are difficult to predict a priori.
-However, recent advances in PNS asteroseismology have revealed that characteristic oscillation modes of the PNS may produce nearly universal spectral features---notably the ramp-up of the quadrupolar $f$- and $g$-modes---which could serve as robust observational signatures~\citep{Torres-Forne19,Torres-Forne21,sotani21}.
+For the majority of CCSNe, whose canonical explosion energies are of the order of $10^{51}$\,erg, the neutrino-heating mechanism is widely considered as the dominant driver \citep[e.g., ][for collective references therein]{tony20,bernhard25,yama24,Nakamura25}.
+Numerous multidimensional simulations have predicted GW emission from neutrino-driven models, typically arising from convection, standing accretion shock instability (SASI), and proto-neutron star (PNS) oscillations \citep[e.g.,][]{haakon17,kotake_kuroda16,Powell19,Abdikamalov22,Mezzacappa23,michael23,choi24}.
+The GW signals in this case are largely stochastic, reflecting turbulent flows, and they are thus difficult to predict a priori.
+However, recent advances in PNS asteroseismology have revealed that characteristic oscillation modes of the PNS may produce nearly universal spectral features (notably, the ramp-up of the quadrupolar $f$- and $g$-modes), which could serve as robust observational signatures~\citep{Torres-Forne19,Torres-Forne21,sotani21}.
 The possible detection of such features has been gaining increasing attention as a probe of dense-matter physics and explosion dynamics.